Characters: Naruto - Tailed Beasts

 - Too Spicy for Yog Sothoth: They were too unruly to let something as silly as being devoured for two weeks by the strongest Tailed Beast to stop them or even slow them down, and even got something out of it for their trouble.

-- Uncanny Family Resemblance: They're half-brothers or fraternal twins.
+- Uncanny Family Resemblance: They're half-brothers, fraternal twins, or Ginkaku is in fact the older one, despite being smaller and weaker.
 Their ages are both listed as being forty-four.
 But their birthdays are one month apart.
-Kinkaku being born March 7th and Ginkaku being born April 9th/ So, they are not identical twins in either case, but look similar◊ enough.◊ Ginkaku just looks like a smaller/skinnier version of Kinkaku.
+Kinkaku being born March 7th and Ginkaku being born April 9th.
+Their bloodtypes are also different.
+So, they are not identical twins regardless of their situation, but look similar◊ enough.◊ Ginkaku just looks like a smaller version of Kinkaku.

 - Your Soul Is Mine: Their tools are designed to steal an opponent's soul.

 Real Name: Kaguya Ōtsutsuki; ShinjuHost: Hagoromo Ōtsutsuki, Obito Uchiha, Madara Uchiha

 - "...
 It swallows oceans, splits the land, carries mountains, and is the progenitor of all that exists in this world." -Kurama, in regards to the Ten-Tails' power.

 - Almighty Idiot: It has no mind of its own since it's a tree.
 The driving force behind its rampage was Kaguya.

 - Assimilation Plot: In a frightening revelation in chapter 673, the God Tree actually speaks to Madara, and it has the exact same desire he does.
 It instructs him to merge with it, preventing Naruto from cutting it down, so it can absorb all humanity into itself.

 - Attack of the 50-Foot Whatever: Even the other tailed-beasts are puny compared to it.